jarun/buku/README.md

 # MarkIt
 Cmdline bookmark management utility written using Python3 and SQLite3.
 Currently under development with implemented options working.

+The SQLite3 database file is stored in `$HOME/.cache/bookmarks.db` for each user.

+It's  advisable  to copy URLs directly from the browser address bar, i.e., along with the leading `http://` or `https://` token. `markit` looks up title data (found within <title></title> tags of HTML) from the web only for fully-formed HTTP or HTTPS URLs.

+You can either add or update or delete record(s) in one instance.
+A combination of these operations are not supported in a single instance.

+Search works in mysterious ways.
+All the keywords are treated as a single tag together.
+Partial sequential tag matches are shown in results.
+The same keywords are separately searched as unique tokens so that entries with matching URL or title data are also shown in results.

 `markit` is GPLv3 licensed.

 If you find `markit` useful, please consider donating via PayPal.